 is at bottom dead centre.

-Twin actuators are fixed at about 120 degrees either side of the sensor
+Twin actuators have limited functionality but should be fixed at about 120 degrees either side of the sensor

 box (each about a third of the circumference apart).

 A signal will be raised as each actuator passes the sensor, on each stroke,

 ideally, timed to coincide with the clapper strikes.

 Make sure, when positioning each actuator, that the bell is at bottom dead centre, and make

 allowance for things like the weight of the stay or the rope, which might pull the bell off centre.

 It might also be necessary to re-adjust the position to allow for any odd struckness.